-The names of the expenditure and source of payment variables follow a standard convention and end in an "X" indicating edited/imputed.
+The names of the expenditure and source of payment variables follow a standard convention, are seven characters in length, and end in an "X" indicating edited/imputed.
 Please note that imputed means that a series of logical edits, as well as an imputation process to account for missing data, have been performed on the variable.